mamorobotics/Ventgarden/README.md

 - [ ] Float control + data
 - [X] Add video recording feature
 - [ ] Add still photo capture feature (capture a series of pictures, and a button to open the folder where the stills were saved)
+- [ ] Add claw dynamic opening control
+- [ ] Fix dual camera viewer not connecting to only one camera
+- [ ] Make script to autostart all interfaces
+- [ ] Pi autostart software on boot
+- [ ] Make MPV window go inside of window
+- [ ] LOGGING!!!
 - [ ] Control UI
     - [ ] Section to display and graph float data
     - [ ] Section to visually show control inputs (joystick numbers, button presses, etc).
 When there is a control input, make that box / field visually a different color (like green or red) so it sticks out